j-sheikh/graphite-project/README.md

 new samples.

 **Aggregating data - CSV-to-Excel**
-The first step in our process is to aggregate the measurements of multiple samples into one location.
-For this the provided program (https://www.dropbox.com/s/u4s936829du74rr/sisyphus_0.1.0.zip?dl=0) can be used. -Insert instruction-
+The first step
+in the process is to aggregate the measurements of multiple samples into one location.
+For this the provided program (https://www.dropbox.com/s/u4s936829du74rr/sisyphus_0.1.0.zip?dl=0) can be used.
+The program scans a selected folder and all sub-folders for measurement .csv files and merges them into one Excel .xlsx file.
+All .csv in the selected folder must be of the source data type.
+The names of the csv. files must have this pattern:<br>

+[any text exept „_“ ]_ [any text exept „_“ ]_[Sample groupID as number]_[Sample id in group as number].csv

+so for example:
+Sample 1 from group 50: ABC_XYZ_50_1.csv
+Sample 2 from group 50: ABC_XYZ_50_2.csv

 **Categorizing data - Excel-to-CSV**
 This step splits up the data of all samples into individual